dcolli23/dcolli23.github.io/index.md

 ---
-title: Home Page
+title: The Colli Portfolio
 nav_order: 1
 ---

-# Home Page

-This is the home page for my portfolio.
+# The Colli Portfolio

+Hello, my name is Dylan Colli and this is my portfolio page.
+I'm currently in the job market for a software engineer position and would love to hear from you!

+You can get to know me through the links to the left.